FaroukOyekunle/alx-low_level_programming/README.md

-For this project, we expect you to look at this concept: C Programming
+For this project, we are expected  to look at this concept: C Programming